sean-b765/notes/javascript/event loop/README.md

 ## Web APIs

-These may be [Browser APIs](https://developer.mozilla.org/en-US/docs/Web/API) or third-party APIs / libraries. **Browser APIs** are JavaScript code built into the browser, such as fetch, the DOM, Screen Capture, Drag & Drop. **Third-party APIs** are usually endpoints which need a connection made to them, such as a JSON/REST API. **Third-party libraries** are available to download and use with JavaScript and provide functionality beyond that of the Browser API.
+These may be [Browser APIs](https://developer.mozilla.org/en-US/docs/Web/API) or third-party APIs / libraries. **Browser APIs** are JavaScript code built into the browser, such as fetch, the DOM, Screen Capture, Drag & Drop. **Third-party APIs** are endpoints which need a connection made to them, such as a JSON or REST API. **Third-party libraries** are available to download and use with JavaScript and provide functionality beyond that of the Browser API.

 ## Behaviour

 ### Asynchronous Effect

 JS is single-threaded and synchronous.
 To achieve asynchronicity, callbacks (or promises) are used.
-When making external API calls with fetch, ajax, axios, etc. other code doesn't get blocked because the request happens in the background, while the function call (e.g. `axios.get(url)`) stops.
-Only when the response has been fulfilled will the callback / promise be put into the message queue, where it waits it's turn to be called in the event loop.
+When making external API calls with fetch, ajax, axios, etc. other code doesn't get blocked because the request happens in the background.
+First, the initial call is sent to the message queue, i.e. `axios.get(url)`, then after this executes in the event loop, normal program operations are performed.
+Only when a response has been received will the callback/promise be pushed into the message queue, where it waits it's turn to be called in the event loop.

 An HTTP request is an OS feature and therefore JavaScript can command this to run in the background while the event loop resumes.